carbon-language/carbon-lang/lld/docs/NewLLD.rst

   We implemented the linkers as native linkers for each file format.

-  The two linkers share the same design but do not share code.
+  The linkers share the same design but share very little code.
   Sharing code makes sense if the benefit is worth its cost.
-  In our case, ELF and COFF are different enough that we thought the layer to abstract the differences wouldn't worth its complexity and run-time cost.
+  In our case, the object formats are different enough that we thought the layer to abstract the differences wouldn't be worth its complexity and run-time cost.
 Elimination of the abstract layer has greatly simplified the implementation.

 * Speed by design